 Advantages and Disadvantages of a Rooftop Cargo Bag

 - Quick and easy installation.

 - More affordable and versatile than cargo boxes.

-Like in everything, there are some disadvantages.
+Like with everything, there are some disadvantages:

 - Car bags are not hardshell; therefore, driving is less fuel-efficient if they don’t have an aerodynamic design.

 The Best Overall Rooftop Cargo Bag Is the Roofbag Cargo Carrier

 A few components should be on top when searching for a rooftop cargo carrier bag.
 You want a bag large enough to hold extra luggage, waterproof enough to keep everything dry, easy to install, and rugged enough to last through demanding trips.
 The Roofbag cargo carrier exceeds all these categories and stands above the competition, making it the recipient of our Best overall cargo bag award.